-- Students read and respond to texts analytically and creatively. - They analyse arguments and the use of persuasive language in texts and create their own texts intended to position audiences.
+- Reading and responding to texts analytically and creatively. - Analysing arguments and using persuasive language in texts and creating their own texts intended to position audiences. - Developing skills in creating written, spoken and multimodal texts.

-Unit 2 - Reading and Comparing Texts; Analysing and Presenting Argument
+Unit 2 - Reading and Comparing Texts; Analysing and Presenting Argument, Listening

-- Students compare the presentation of ideas, issues and themes in texts. - They analyse arguments presented and the use of persuasive language in texts and create their own texts intended to position audiences. - Students develop their skills in creating written, spoken and multimodal texts.
+- Comparing the presentation of ideas, issues and themes in texts. - Analysing arguments presented and using persuasive language in texts and create their own texts intended to position audiences. - Listening to audio texts for information and paralanguage components.